 1. Why do you want to be a teaching assistant?

 Answer: This is an opportunity to talk about your previous experiences of working or volunteering with children and what you enjoyed and learned.
 Even if your experience is limited to babysitting or volunteering try and bring out pertinent information a positive way:

-I volunteered in my local school and listened to the children there read.
+I volunteered at my local school and listened to the children there read.
 I enjoyed working one to one with the children, helping them with new words and found watching them gain confidence very satisfying.